Creating A To Do List In WordPress

 Plugin Features

-Note: the features described below will be discussed in more detail in the tutorial section.
+Note: the features described below are discussed in more detail in the tutorial section.

 Installing The Cleverness To-Do List Plugin

-In the Install Plugins screen, type in “cleverness” into the search field and click Enter …
+In the Install Plugins section, type in “cleverness” into the search field and click Enter …

 Locate the entry in the Search Results section and click Install Now …

-Activate the plugin …
+Click Activate Plugin …

-Note: You can also activate this plugin in the Plugins area …
+Note: You can also activate the plugin from the Plugins section …

-After the plugin has been activated, click on Settings …
+Once you have activated the plugin, click on Settings …

-This brings you to the plugin ‘Settings’ page …
+This takes you to the plugin ‘Settings’ section …

-The section below shows you how to go through the plugin setup process …
+The section below shows you how to set up the plugin …

-- To-Do List Settings – The options in this tab let you specify the main plugin settings.
+- To-Do List Settings – The options in this area let you specify the main plugin settings.

-- Advanced Settings – The options in this tab let you customize to-do lists, assign tasks to other users and perform database maintenance tasks.
+- Advanced Settings – This tab is where you customize To Do lists, assign to-do items to other users and perform plugin database maintenance tasks.

 - Import/Export – The options in this area let you import and export to-do list data and plugin settings.

-Let’s now go through each of these sections.
+Let’s configure each of these sections.

 To-Do List Settings

-To-Do List Categories
+Categories

-Select ‘Enabled’ to organize lists into categories, otherwise leave this option set to ‘Disabled’.
+Choose ‘Enabled’ to organize lists into categories, otherwise leave this option set to ‘Disabled’.

-Note: If you enable this option, a ‘Categories’ item is added to the To-Do List plugin menu …
+Note: When you enable this option, a ‘Categories’ item is added to the To-Do List plugin menu …

-You can create ‘public’ and ‘private’ categories for your to-do lists.
+You can set up ‘public’ and ‘private’ categories for your to-do lists.

-Private categories are not visible using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories are not visible when using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-- Group – Select this option if you want all users to share the same to-do list.
+- Group – Selecting this option allows all users to share the same to-do list.

 Sort Order